Home

 An author from "Making the most of shade", Larry Hodgson, has suggested to plant petunia and see how they grow.

-Petunia prefers sun, will also tolerate partial shade, but it will not grow completely in shade.
 So... if you have petunia plants which bloom abundantly, then you know you have a full sun spot.
-If your petunia tend to bloom more modestly without very much vigor, then you know you have a partial shade in the garden... and if they don't grow at all, you know you have full shade.
+If your petunia tends to bloom more modestly without very much vigour, then you know you have a partial shade in the garden... and if they don't grow at all, you know you have full shade.
 Perhaps you could consider a test such as this before you design shade garden?